Introduction: How to 3D Print at Duke

 After you select your printer, you can choose parameters like layer height, wall thickness, and infill density.
 Layer height is the height of the layers that the printer extrudes.
 Increasing the layer height decreases the resolution of the final part, and vice versa.
 3D prints are largely hollow, so wall thickness is the thickness of the outer walls of the part.
 Infill density is the amount of material printed inside the part.
 A part printed with 0% infill is hollow, while a part printed with 100% infill is completely solid.
 By changing these three parameters, you can change the quality of the print and, more importantly, the printing time.
 When printing a large number of pieces (for example, creating several prototypes in rapid succession), you can significantly decrease the printing time by increasing layer height, decreasing wall thickness, and decreasing infill.

 Another important option that you might want to change is whether to generate support.
 This setting allows the printer to print extra support material to hold up overhanging part features.
-If a part has large overhangs, you'll want to check this option.
+In general, you will want to check this option, especially if your part has large overhangs.

 Once you've finished setting your options, press "Slice" to finish the slicing process.